 Do you have any idea what your intestines do for you?
 Yes, they are a very important part of the digestive tract—the villi in the small intestines absorb nutrients into the bloodstream, and the large intestines absorbs water from the food you eat.
 But it’s the immune activity taking place in your bowels that make these organs so important.

 There are trillions of bacteria that call your intestines “home”.
 These bacteria break down the food you eat so your body can absorb it, but they also prevent viruses, bacteria, fungi, parasites, and other pathogens from entering your body.
-It’s estimated that 80% of the threats your body fuel intestinesfaces on a daily basis are eliminated by the beneficial bacteria living in your gut.
+It’s estimated that 80% of the threats your body faces on a daily basis are eliminated by the beneficial bacteria living in your gut.
 That’s A LOT of your immune activity taking place in your intestines.

 To keep your body healthy and reduce the risk of disease, it’s imperative that you eat foods that promote a healthy balance of gut bacteria.
 That means eating foods that not only feed the bacteria (prebiotics), but also eating foods that contain live bacteria cultures (probiotics, like sauerkraut, yogurt, and kefir).
 Avoid refined sugars as well.